 I also like ‘Krupczatka’ flour which is a wheat flour not so much grounded.

 Old cook book gives a simple recipe for potato pancakes.
 They taste alike American hash browns.
-Why don’t you try potato pancake from Poland, just to check East European tastes:)
+Why don’t you try Polish potato pancakes, just to check East European tastes:)

 Sourdough is a basic ingredient of Żurek, traditional Polish soup, prepared for Easter.
 It can be also called: kvas or sour starter, and is made by fermenting rye (for Żurek) or wheat (for White Borsch) flour.
 The process is easy, although you need few days to have your own homemade Sour starter.

 There is a whole variety kinds of sourdough, that you can prepare and use for soups, it depends on the flour you use.
 I prefer oatmeal one, because you can get very fresh flour on the spot- all you need to do is to grind oatmeal in an old coffee mill:)Continue reading “Sourdough/Kvas for sour soup/ Zakwas na żurek”

 Perfect for Christmas Eve to be served with beets borscht.